• Skip to primary navigation

 Occasion Appropriateness

 Straight Skirt: Straight skirts have a more relaxed style compared to A-line skirts, making them available for more women to wear in a variety of settings.
-In both office and weekend environments using different accessories it is acceptable for straight skirts to be worn.
+In both office and weekend environments, one can wear straight skirts using different accessories.

 Pencil Skirt: This style of skirt is more formal.
-It is usually used for work or special events.
+People usually use it for work or special events.
 Pencil skirts are great for business meetings, formal dinners, dates, or any other event where you want to look more delicate and coherent.

 Styling Tips for Straight Skirts